- BM, Cleveland Institute Music

 - MM, Juilliard School

-- DM, Juilliard School
+- DMA, Juilliard School

 Amir Eldan performs as a soloist, chamber musician, and as guest principal cellist.
 In 2011-12, he served as principal cellist of the Israel Philharmonic Orchestra by invitation from Zubin Mehta; a year later, he served as guest principal cellist with the Saint Paul Chamber Orchestra.
-He was the youngest member of the Metropolitan Opera Orchestra in New York, when he won the position of associate principal cellist at the age of 22 and was invited by James Levine to perform with the MET Chamber Ensemble in Carnegie Hall.
+At age 22, he became the youngest member of the Metropolitan Opera Orchestra, winning the position of associate principal cellist and invited by James Levine to perform with the MET Chamber Ensemble in Carnegie Hall.

-Eldan has performed at the music festivals of Aspen, La Jolla, Ravinia, Giverny (France), Prussia Cove (England), and in West Cork (Ireland) and has also participated in the Marlboro Music Festival and toured with Musicians from Marlboro.
+Eldan has performed at the music festivals of Aspen, La Jolla, Ravinia, Giverny (France), Prussia Cove (England), West Cork (Ireland) and has also participated in the Marlboro Music Festival and toured with Musicians from Marlboro.